coen163/coen163/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on
 Netsuite Integrations
-- 🌱 I’m currently learning
+- 🌱 I’m currently into Web Develpment with React
-Object Oriented Progamming with Java
-SuiteScript
 - 🤔 I’m looking for help with
 NetSuite
 - 💬 Ask me about